 6. Assess your tyres

-Worn tyres are dangerous at any time, but especially when driving in winter as safe stopping distances significantly increase in icy, snowy or wet conditions.
+Worn tyres are dangerous at any time, but especially in winter, when safe stopping distances significantly increase in icy, snowy or wet conditions.

-If you drive on rural or uneven roads, you may want to invest in some snow chains/socks or winter tyres.
+If you drive on rural or uneven roads, you may want to invest in snow chains/socks or winter tyres designed for cold, icy or snowy conditions.
+Remember to check the tyre pressure, as it can drop in wintry weather.

 7. Check wiper blades and windscreen wash

-Before driving in winter, check your wipers are in good condition, with no tears or holes, and that they can clean your windscreen properly.
+Before driving in winter, check that your wipers are in good condition, with no holes or tears, and you can clean your windscreen properly.
+This government guidance says vehicles mandated to have windscreen wipers must also have windscreen washer.

-You may need to wash your windscreen more often in the winter as wet, muddy or salty roads increase the amount of spray hitting your windscreen.
+You may need to wash your windscreen more often in winter, as wet, muddy, or salty roads increase the amount of spray hitting it.
+Make sure you use a winter-grade washer fluid that won’t freeze in low temperatures.

 Don’t miss: Is it illegal to leave my engine running in cold weather?